 While internet cable is scarce, cell towers often abound in these areas.
 Wireless home internet is a way to help bridge the digital divide and offer faster internet options for rural areas.
 And, since it doesn’t require satellite equipment, it’s easier and more affordable to install.

-Whether you’re moving to a new house or home is wherever you sleep, when you’re in an area with coverage, all you need is an electrical outlet and voilà: you’ve got internet access.
+Whether you’re moving to a new house, spending a few weeks at your remote getaway, or just ready for better internet, when you’re in an area with coverage all you need is an electrical outlet and voilà: you’ve got internet access.
 All engines, go!

-Wireless internet is an important step in getting reliable internet access to hard-to-reach, rural areas and traveling remote workers.
-But, if you live in a place where high-speed fiber internet is available, that’s still the best choice.
+Wireless internet is an important step in getting reliable internet access to hard-to-reach, rural areas and making a huge difference for remote workers.
 With the ease and flexibility of a cell phone’s hotspot, but the support of a wired connection, this could be the solution you’re looking for.

 See all posts from Michelle Ricker.